MauMaGau/ratchets-introduction-1/README.md

 		<dd>We can send a notification our from our regular web app to the websocket server, and in turn, the client</dd>
 	</dl>

-	<p>And thus, the holy triad is born.
-The power of our standard LAMP stack, the interactivety of client JavaScript, and the realtime awesomness of websockets.</p>
+	<p>And thus, the triad is born.
+The power of our standard LAMP stack, the interactivety of client javascript, and the realtime awesomness of websockets.</p>

 	<p><i>If you have anything to add, please leave a comment or submit a <a href="https://github.com/MauMaGau">pull request</a></i></p>
 </div>